abdulwadoodfaazli/Equal-Weight-SP500/README.md

 # Equal-Weight-SP500
-Building an equal-weighted version of the S&amp;P500 Index Fund to suggest a trader how many shares to buy for each company in it
+This project is an introduction towards algorithmic trading for me.
+In it, I'm recommending to a client a certain number of shares to buy for each company in the S&P500 Index Fund in order to get an equal-weighted version of it as opposed to the float-weighted (based on market cap) version that exists in real life.
+In this way, one may reduce risk in their portfolio and execute value investing which is considered to be quite a useful investing startegy by many.
+The libraries used are NumPy, Pandas, XlsxWriter, and requests.